Dr Ben Wilson

 - Cope TE, Wilson B, Robson H, Drinkall R, Dean L, Grube M, Jones PS, Patterson K, Griffiths TD, Rowe JB, Petkov CI.
 Artificial grammar learning in vascular and progressive non-fluent aphasias.
 Neuropsychologia 2017, 104, 201-213.

 - Milne AE, Petkov CI, Wilson B. Auditory and visual sequence learning in humans and monkeys using an artificial grammar learning paradigm.
-Neuroscience 2017.
-In Press.
+Neuroscience 2017, Epub ahead of print.

 - Wilson B, Marslen-Wilson WD, Petkov CI.
 Conserved Sequence Processing in Primate Frontal Cortex.
 Trends in Neurosciences 2017, 40(2), 72-82.